ninjainkognito/youtube-video-downloader/README.md

 ```

 Arguments
-- <YouTube-URL>: The URL of the YouTube video you want to download.
+- {YouTube-URL}: The URL of the YouTube video you want to download.
-- <Output-Directory>: The folder where the downloaded video should be saved.
+- {Output-Directory}: The folder where the downloaded video should be saved.
 If it does not exist, it will be created automatically.

 ## Notes
 - To keep yt-dlp up to date, run: